Looking for jobs in Italy? Find all you need to know about Italian work visa requirements.

 Let’s have a look at how that plays out in day to day costs for Rome, Florence and Bari.

 If you need to send money to Italy or even back home, you’ll want to be aware of the fees and exchange rates charged by different financial institutions.
-Most banks and transfer services charge low up-front fees, but take advantage of you by using a higher exchange rate and skimming the difference.
+Most banks and transfer services charge low up-front fees, but they could use a higher exchange rate and skim the difference.

 To transfer money and have the largest amount left over when you collect it, give Wise a try.
 That way, your money will be converted at the mid-market exchange rate — the same one you’ll find on Google — and that should put more money back in your pocket.